RavanGuliyeff/RavanGuliyeff/README.md

 ---

-- 🔭 I'm currently working on the backend of a project called **OtaqAz**
+- 🔭 Currently contributing to multiple **freelance backend projects** in the .NET ecosystem
+- 👨‍🏫 Working as a **Mentor at Code Academy**, helping students master C# and backend development
-- 💬 My primary language is **C#**, and I'm building applications using the **.NET ecosystem**
+- 💬 My core language is **C#**, and I specialize in building robust, scalable REST APIs using the **.NET stack**
-- 🧠 I'm focused on Onion Architecture, Entity Framework, and scalable REST APIs
+- 🧠 Passionate about **Onion Architecture**, **Entity Framework**, and clean code principles
-- 🤝 Open to collaborate on backend projects and architecture discussions
+- 🤝 Open to **collaborations** on backend-heavy projects, architectural planning, or mentoring opportunities
-- 📫 Let's connect:
+- 📫 Feel free to reach out and connect: